Marie Equi: Opposition to World War I and punishment

 During the increasingly contentious times leading to the U.S. entering World War I, Equi objected to the nation's war preparedness campaigns.
 She believed the war efforts represented a grab for profits by capitalists and an imperialistic adventure for the government.
 Massive preparedness parades were held in all major U.S. cities in 1915 and 1916.
 Portland entered a phase of hyper-nationalism, and Equi became more of a political outsider than before.
 She protested a pre-war campaign in downtown Portland and unfurled a banner reading "Prepare to die, workingmen, JP Morgan & Co. want preparedness for profit."
-She was attacked by others in the march, and a fight ensued, leading to her arrest.
+Others attacked her in the march, and a fight ensued, leading to her arrest.

 Equi continued to protest once the US entered the war in 1917.
 The US government believed that Equi was a dangerous threat to national security and charged and convicted her of sedition under the newly revised Espionage Act.
 Equi attempted appeals to the higher courts, but her arguments were rejected.
-At the last minute before imprisonment, President Woodrow Wilson commuted her three-year sentence to one year and a day.
+President Woodrow Wilson commuted her three-year sentence to one year and a day at the last minute before her imprisonment.

-Equi served her time in San Quentin State Prison in northern California, beginning her term on October 19, 1920, as inmate number 34410.
+Equi served her time in San Quentin State Prison in northern California, beginning her term on October 19, 1920, as inmate number 34110.
 She was forty-eight years old.
 She shared the women's quarters with thirty-one other inmates, many of them serving sentences for homicide, theft, and performing abortions.
 Equi was the only "political" among them.

 Equi's health suffered while in prison with flare-ups of tuberculosis that she had contracted in childhood.
 She maintained her morale as best she could with the moral support from many visitors and letter writers.
-She sought early release through a pardon or parole, but it appeared that the US Attorney General repeatedly blocked any leniency for her.
+She sought early release through a pardon or parole, but the US Attorney General apparently blocked any leniency for her.
 Equi left San Quentin on August 9, 1921, with a reduced sentence due to good behavior.
 She had served nearly ten months.